 The patient is examined in the emergency department approximately 1 hour after the episode.
-His vital signs include a temperature of 99.5°F, a blood pressure of 116/74 mm Hg, and a heart rate of 110 beats/min.
-His weight is 250 lb, and his height is 6 feet 2 inches.
-He is a muscular, but obese, young man in no discomfort.
+His vital signs include a temperature of 99.5°F (37.5°C), a blood pressure of 116/74 mm Hg, and a heart rate of 110 beats/min.
+His weight is 250 lb (113.4 kg), and his height is 6 feet 2 inches (1.88 m).
+He is muscular but has obesity.
+He is in no discomfort.
 He has a regular heart rhythm, and no murmurs or bruits are auscultated.

 The patient's lung and abdominal examination findings are normal.
 His cranial nerves are intact.
 His proximal upper-extremity muscle examination reveals bulky muscles with 4/5 strength; the remainder of his examination findings are normal.
 His muscles are tender and doughy.
 He has normal sensation to light touch, pinprick, cold, and vibration.
 His deep tendon reflexes are 2+.
 Finger-to-nose test findings are normal.
 The Romberg sign is negative.
 His gait is normal.
 His neuromuscular examination findings are otherwise normal.